-According to the Ministry of Community Safety and Correctional Services to be eligible for a security licence, you must have a valid first aid and CPR certification.
+According to the Ministry of the Solicitor General of Ontario to be eligible for a security licence, you must have a valid first aid and CPR certification.
 The minimum accepted level of first aid training is Emergency Level First Aid and CPR (1 day of training).
 The recommended level is Standard First Aid and Level C CPR, which is an extended program (2 days of training).
 We offer these courses in a variety of locations and times throughout the GTA and surrounding areas.

 What is the role of a security professional in an emergency situation?

 Once you have obtained your Security Guard License and are employed your role will depend on your employer’s regulations concerning emergencies.
-The Ontario MCSCS outlines some common expectations which may include:
+The Ontario Ministry of the Solicitor General outlines some common expectations which may include: